RECreemers/Final-for-CS5001/README.md

 ## Example Runs
 Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)

 So I didn't see this until I started working on the UI, so I have some pictures of that, and I have the code to show you where I stopped and started rewriting it each time.
-I basically got to "pygames opens and closes, and a box moves across the screen" on main_1 before I hopped over to a tutorial because I could tell my filing wasn't going to be nearly neat enough to pull off what I wanted.
-I then followed along with the tutorial for main_2, and then tried to rewrite main_2 from memory in main_3 and worked through (partially) a logic sudocode to really make sure I was understanding the math and WHY everything was happening when it was.
-After I had a cute working snake game with sound in main_3, I moved onto main_4 where the final is, and where I tried adding the features that made a game playable for the average user (menus).
+I want to set up versioning at more regular intervals in the future, becuase there were several times where I changed something that I thought was small, and it turned out it would interrupt the flow and break the game entirely.

+For the videos that I do have, they are of where I was before I started rewriting code to make it either better to understand what I was doing better.

 ## Testing
 I tested my code a lot just by running it to see if anything would come up, or if the screen broke.
 A lot of the time I would either get a black box with a spinning wheel or just a spinning wheel that would make me exit the test.